 Judges often consider restitution efforts when determining sentences.
 Proactive repayment can lead to a reduced sentence, more favorable plea bargains, or alternative sentencing options such as probation.

-Example: A defendant who repays full restitution may be more likely to receive probation or a more lenient sentence instead of incarceration. - Enhances Credibility:
+Example: A defendant who repays full restitution may be more likely to receive probation or a more lenient sentence instead of incarceration.
+Note, making a payment, even a huge one, does not always lead to a shorter sentence.
+Each case is unique. - Enhances Credibility:

-Demonstrating good faith through restitution can improve how prosecutors, the District Attorney’s Office, and judges view your character and intent.
+Demonstrating good faith through restitution can influence how stakeholders view you.

 Steps to Incorporate Restitution into Your Strategy